Clan Amir 03-10

 Note: Later Meara learns they were both sterilised that day, and moved to a remote mountain farm to live on and work it.

 At 4:30 p.m. the Far View contingent head home.
 After a shower and change Meara is in a lounge room watching a movie when Gerry walks in with a fawn coloured roll under his arm, and a leather roll in his hand.
-When he walks over to one of the tables everyone in the room stops what they’re doing, and watches him with bated breath.
+When he walks over to one of the tables everyone in the room stops what they’re doing as they watch him with bated breath.
 Placing the things he has on the table he stands beside it, obviously waiting for someone else to arrive.

 An Important Request

-A little later his mother enters the room, and walks up to him.
+A little later Gerry’s mother enters the room, and walks up to him.
 Lara says, “You want to speak to me about something important, my son.”

 Lara sits down at the table opposite Meara, and says, “Lucie, I’ll wait until you’ve finished your explanation, the tribal rules will allow this delay.”
 Lucie nods her agreement.